ethereum/c-kzg-4844/fuzz/README.md

 If your system has multiple cores, it's easy to run fuzzers on multiple threads.
 Append `THREADS=<n>` where `n` is the number of threads you would like there to be.
-If you wish to use all available cores, specify `-1` as the count.
+If you wish to use all available CPU cores, specify `-1` as the count.

 ```
 $ make fuzz_verify_kzg_proof THREADS=4